sgaguilar2030-oss/CS2/README.md

 ## Features
 1. Input amount of subjects to calculate
 2. Input name for the first subject
+3. Input grade and section
+4. Input ID
-3. Input the weight and grades of the formative and alternative assessments (in percentage)
+5. Input the weight and grades of the formative and alternative assessments (in percentage)
-4. Enter the weight and grades for midterm and final examination (if any)
+6. Enter the weight and grades for midterm and final examination (if any)
-5. Repeat for all other subjects
+7. Repeat for all other subjects
-6. Compute and calculate the GWA based of given percentages and scores
+8. Compute and calculate the GWA based of given percentages and scores
-7. Display GWA percentage
+9. Display GWA percentage
-8. Display GWA table
+10. Display GWA table
-9. Indicates if you passed or failed
+11. Indicates if you passed or failed
-10. Asks user whether they want to loop or not
+12. Asks user whether they want to loop or not
-11. Allows users to save and access grades from past quarters
+13. Allows users to save and access grades from past quarters

 ## How to run the code
 1. Make sure you have Python installed.
-2. Download the 'advanced_grade_calculator.py' file
+2. Download the 'CODE.py' file
 3. Open a terminal or command prompt.
 4. Run the program by pressing F5 or clicking 'Run'
 5. Follow the instructions for all inputs

+## Alternative way to run the code
+1. Make sure you have internet or data
+2. Open onlinegdb.com
+3. Click language and select 'Python 3'
+4. Copy and paste the code from the file 'CODE.py'
+5. Click run
+6. Follow the instructions for all inputs

 ## Example Output
-User input
+Reminder: Please enter grades in percentage form (0-100).

+===== GWA CALCULATOR =====
-Enter your full name: Christine M. Galela
+Enter your full name: Diane Dela Cruz
+Enter your ID: 12-2016-048
+Enter your grade level: 10
-Enter your ID number: 13-2024-015
+Enter your section: Archimedes

-Reminder: Please use percentage form!
-This is very crucial to this program Enter the amount of subjects you will be calculating: 1

-Check if user exists
-If user exists:
-   Do you want to view your previous grades?
-(1 = yes, 2 = no)

-if not:
+Enter number of subjects: 1

 Subject #1
-Enter subject name: Math
+Enter subject name: Mathematics

+--- Calculating Mathematics ---

 Formative assessments
 Enter how many formative assessments you took: 1
-Enter the weight of the formative assessment to your final GWA: 30 Enter grade for formative assessment #1: 100
+Enter total weight of formative assessments to your final GWA (%): 25 Enter grade for formative assessment #1: 97.3333

 Alternative assessments
-Enter how many alternative assessments you took: 2 Enter the weight of the alternative assessment to your final GWA: 25 Enter grade for alternative assessment #1: 95
+Enter how many alternative assessments you took: 1 Enter total weight of alternative assessments to your final GWA (%): 35 Enter grade for alternative assessment #1: 89
-Enter grade for alternative assessment #2: 100
-Did you take a midterm examination?
+Did you take any Long Test?
 (1 = yes, 2 = no): 2
+Did you take any Practical Exam?
+(1 = yes, 2 = no): 2
-Did you take a final examination?
+Did you take any Midterm?
 (1 = yes, 2 = no): 1
+How many Midterm did you take?: 1
+Enter total weight of Midterm (%): 20
+Enter score for Midterm #1: 91
-Did you take a final examination?
+Did you take a Final exam?
 (1 = yes, 2 = no): 1
-Enter the weight of the final exam to your final GWA: 45 Enter your score in the final exam: 91
+Enter weight of Final exam (%): 20
+Enter your score in the Final exam: 89
+Enter bonus points for this subject (0 if none): 0

-Your GWA percentage for Math is: 95.33
+Your GWA percentage for Mathematics is: 91.48%
+Status: PASSED ✅

+Your overall GWA for this quarter: 91.48%
+Enter quarter (e.g., Q1, Q2, Q3, Q4): Q4

+Grades saved for Diane Dela Cruz (12-2016-048) in Q4.
 Show GWA table?
 (1 = yes, 2 = no): 1

 ===== PISAY GWA TABLE =====